 How to Get to Minnesota’s North Shore Region?

-There is an airport in Duluth, MN with daily flights from cities in the Midwest and connections through Minneapolis/St. Paul airport.
-You can also get more inexpensive flights to MSP in the Twin Cities which is just a two hour drive from Duluth, so it’s an easy road trip.
-Plus, there are so many awesome things to do in the Twin Cities, so you shouldn’t skip that.
+There is an airport in Duluth, MN, with daily flights from cities in the Midwest and connections through Minneapolis/St. Paul airport.
+You can also get cheaper flights to MSP in the Twin Cities, which is just a two-hour drive from Duluth, so it’s an easy road trip.
+Plus, there are many awesome things to do in the Twin Cities, so you shouldn’t skip that.

 Where to Stay on Minnesota’s North Shore Scenic Drive

-There are many different places to stay along the Lake Superior scenic drive.
+There are many different places to stay along Lake Superior’s scenic drive.
 These are a few of our favorites (plus one that we have on our wishlist for the future):

 Obviously, camping in all the state parks is magical as well and I would recommend trying it for at least a few nights.
 Airbnbs are available all along the North Shore Scenic Drive as well if you want something a little more off the beaten path.